What you should know before you leave home? Click on the following links to navigate quickly through this guide.

 Your first step: Paying the SEVIS Fee and Applying for a Visa

 All applicants for F (student) visa must pay a $200 SEVIS fee and receive a receipt for same before applying for the F visa.
-Information on paying this fee is available at the link in the navigation column on the right of this page and will also be included in the packet shipped with your I-20.
+Information on paying this fee is available at the link in the navigation column on the left of this page and will also be included in the packet shipped with your I-20.
 Click here is find the website for the US consulate or embassy nearest you.
 Apply for your visa at the nearest US embassy or consulate.
 Following is a discussion of the documents you should have or will acquire as you travel out of your country to the U.S.

 Certificate of Eligibility - I-20